Rhode Island Court Records

 - Any form of misconduct that violates the marriage covenant.

-The court requires any of these as sufficient grounds to grant a decree of divorce.
+The court requires any of these as sufficient grounds to grant a divorce decree.
 However, in a situation where there is unverified testimony of the complainant, the court may still decide to grant the divorce on such testimony if it deems it satisfactory enough, following Section 15–5–5.

 Why do I need a Divorce Lawyer?

-Divorce lawyers can help out simplify the divorce process.
-With their understanding of the state’s divorce statute, lawyers can come up with approaches for divorce proceedings and represent parties at the court hearings.
+Divorce lawyers may help simplify the divorce process.
+With their understanding of the state’s divorce statute, skilled lawyers may sometimes come up with approaches for divorce proceedings and represent parties at the court hearings.

 How do I Get Started in a Divorce in Rhode Island?

-Interested individuals can begin a divorce case by completing and filing a complaint form and other required documents, including a copy of the marriage certificate and the divorce report.
-Complainants can get all necessary forms at the clerk of court’s office.
+Interested individuals generally begin a divorce case by completing and filing a complaint form and other required documents, including a copy of the marriage certificate and the divorce report.
+Complainants may obtain all necessary forms at the clerk of court’s office.
 Following Section 15–5–13, complaints are to be filed in the county courthouse where the plaintiff resides.
 Filing fees may apply.

 Upon successfully filling the divorce forms, complainants will receive a docket number and court date from the clerk.
-The defendant is served copies of the divorce filing and must reply with an answer.
+The defendant is served copies of the divorce filing which is typically replied with an answer.
 Plaintiffs are responsible for serving the defendants with copies of the filing.
-They can visit the Sheriff’s Office within the area that the defendant resides and pay the required service fee.
+They may visit the Sheriff’s Office within the area that the defendant resides and pay the required service fee.
 Defendants may also file a counterclaim with the clerk and send copies to the plaintiff or their legal representative.

 How to File for Divorce in Rhode Island Without a Lawyer?

 Rhode Island permits pro se representation in divorce cases.
-Interested persons can file for divorce without using a lawyer and they can also legally represent themselves in all hearings concerning the divorce proceedings.
+Interested persons may file for divorce without using a lawyer.
+They may also legally represent themselves in all hearings concerning the divorce proceedings.
 However, the court requires such individuals to file for divorce according to the regular procedures and they cannot receive assistance from the clerk.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.